iaeroProtocol/iaero/getting-started/convert-or-compound.md

 - No claiming required
 - Useful for accumulated dust or external rewards
 - Converts everything to USDC

+**⚠️ Important Note on Token Selection:**
+The system swaps ALL tokens in your wallet that are in the protocol's registry.
+It does not distinguish between:
+- Rewards you just claimed this week
+- Tokens you've been holding from previous weeks
+- Tokens you acquired externally and deposited to this wallet

+If you want to keep certain tokens (e.g., manually managing AERO for other purposes), move them to a different wallet address before clicking "Claim & Convert" or "Sweep Wallet."

 ### What Happens Under the Hood: